Linz

-Linz (Pronunciation: /lints/ LEE-NTS, /de-at/; Linec /cs/) is the capital of Upper Austria and third-largest city in Austria.
-Located on the river Danube, the city is in the far north of Austria, 30 km south of the border with the Czech Republic.
+Linz (/lɪnts/ LIHNTS; /de-at/; Linec /cs/) is the capital of Upper Austria and third-largest city in Austria.
+Located on the river Danube, the city is in the far north of Austria, 30 km south of the border with Czechia.
 As of 1 January 2024, the city has a population of 214,064.
 It is the seventh-largest of all cities on the river Danube.

+The area of present-day Linz was the site of the Roman settlement of Lentia.
+Linz was first documented in medieval sources and developed as a commercial and administrative centre within the Duchy of Austria and later the Habsburg monarchy.
+During the 19th and 20th centuries, the city underwent significant industrialisation, including the establishment and expansion of steel and chemical production facilities.
+The city's economy subsequently diversified, with services, higher education, and research institutions becoming important components of local economic activity.

+Linz is home to several universities, museums, and annual festivals.
+In 2009, the city was designated a European Capital of Culture.